MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_If.md

 ```

-When you run an If statement,  Windows PowerShell evaluates the <test1> conditional expression as true or false.
-If <test1> is true, <statement list 1> runs, and  Windows PowerShell exits the If statement.
-If <test1> is false,  Windows PowerShell evaluates the condition specified by the <test2> conditional statement.
+When you run an If statement,
+Windows PowerShell evaluates the `<test1>` conditional expression as true or false.
+If `<test1>` is true, `<statement list 1>` runs,
+and  Windows PowerShell exits the If statement.
+If `<test1>` is false,
+Windows PowerShell evaluates the condition specified by the `<test2>` conditional statement.

-If <test2> is true, <statement list 2> runs, and  Windows PowerShell exits the If statement.
-If both <test1> and <test2> evaluate to false, the <statement list 3> code block runs, and  Windows PowerShell exits the If statement.
+If `<test2>` is true, `<statement list 2>` runs,
+and  Windows PowerShell exits the If statement.
+If both `<test1>` and `<test2>` evaluate to false,
+the `<statement list 3`> code block runs,
+and  Windows PowerShell exits the If statement.

-You can use multiple Elseif statements to chain a series of conditional tests so that each test is run only if all the previous tests are false.
-If you need to create an If statement that contains many Elseif statements, consider using a Switch statement instead.
+You can use multiple Elseif statements to chain a series of conditional tests.
+So, that each test is run only if all the previous tests are false.
+If you need to create an If statement that contains many Elseif statements,

-Examples
+consider using a Switch statement instead.

+Examples:

-The simplest If statement contains a single command and does not contain any Elseif statements or any Else statements.
+The simplest If statement contains a single command
+and does not contain any Elseif statements or any Else statements.
 The following example shows the simplest form of the If statement:

 ```
 if ($a -gt 2)